What Is In The P’s Driving Test In NSW

-- Hazard perception – While there may or may not be hazards on the road during your test, your examiner will be looking at how you respond to them if present.
+- Hazard perception – If there are dangers on the road during the test, your examiner will check how you respond to them.

 - Stop and give way signs